-Two evenings a week part-time or four evenings a week full-time, October to June
+Four evenings a week full-time or two evenings a week part-time, October to June

 This Master's degree in politics explores the history of global political and economic forces and the ideas that have shaped them.
 We will consider and evaluate the genesis and transmission of neoliberal economic orthodoxy, the development of global politics and global structures of governance, including the creation and operation of institutions such as the World Trade Organisation, foreign direct investment, migration, and the idea and reality of globalisation.